 Statutory contributions are defined in Section 356 of Minnesota Statutes as a fixed percentage of payroll, plus any supplemental contributions, and represent the amount that is actually contributed to the fund.
-Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan within 25 years (normal cost, expenses, and a payment to amortize the unfunded liability).
+Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan within 24 years (normal cost, expenses, and a payment to amortize the unfunded liability).

-The required contribution rate increased, from 19.96% of payroll as of July 1, 2022 to 24.50% of payroll as of July 1, 2023, due to the changes in plan provisions and assumptions described on the next page.
-The statutory contribution rate increased from 25.13% of payroll as of July 1, 2022 to 30.86% of payroll as of July 1, 2023 (25.71% without the one-time state aid received in October 2023).
-Member contributions increased from 7.50% to 7.75%, effective July 1, 2023 and employer contributions increased from 8.80% to 9.00%, effective July 1, 2023.
+The required contribution rate decreased, from 24.50% of payroll as of July 1, 2023 to 23.52% of payroll as of July 1, 2024, primarily due to the increase in plan assets as a result of the state aid received over the past year.
+The statutory contribution rate, before reflecting one-time state aid payments, decreased from 25.71% of payroll as of July 1, 2023 to 25.19% of payroll as of July 1, 2024.
+The 2024 Omnibus Bill, which reduced member contributions from 7.75% to 7.50%, is part of the reason for this decrease.

-The contribution sufficiency improved from 5.17% of payroll as of July 1, 2022 to 6.36% of payroll, due to the one-time state aid received in October 2023.
-Without this state aid, the contribution sufficiency is 1.21% of payroll.
-On a market value of assets basis, statutory contributions are sufficient by 5.98% of payroll (0.83% without the one-time direct state aid) of payroll.
+The contribution sufficiency (prior to reflecting state aid) increased from 1.21% of payroll as of July 1, 2023 to 1.67% of payroll as of July 1, 2024.
+In addition, the plan received 5.15% of pay in state aid in October 2023 and 0.48% of pay in state aid in October 2024.
+On a market value of assets basis, statutory contributions are sufficient by 2.89% of payroll (2.41% without the one-time direct state aid) of payroll as of July 1, 2024.

-The contribution sufficiency referenced above is based on a current snapshot of statutory contributions as of July 1, 2023.
-Additional contribution increases are effective July 1, 2025, ultimately increasing the statutory contribution rate (and the contribution sufficiency) an additional 2.00% of pay.
+The contribution sufficiency referenced above is based on a current snapshot of statutory contributions as of July 1, 2024.
+Additional contribution increases are effective July 1, 2025 and July 1, 2026, ultimately increasing the statutory contribution rate (and the contribution sufficiency) an additional 2.25% of pay.